Trump to face criminal charges, sending US into uncharted waters | Politics

 Donald Trump, the ex-president and frontrunner to be Republican nominee in 2024, is set to face a mug shot, finger-printing and court appearance next week after being indicted over a probe into hush money paid to a porn star in a historic U.S. first.
 The possible spectacle of Trump's appearance in Manhattan on Tuesday before a judge as the first sitting or former president to face criminal charges could further divide the world's most powerful country.

-Trump is seeking the Republican nomination to challenge Democratic President Joe Biden next year, and even before news of the indictment broke had been seeking to use the legal threats to raise money and rally his most faithful supporters.
+Trump is seeking the Republican nomination to challenge Democratic President Joe Biden next year.
+Even before news of the indictment broke, he had been seeking to use the legal threats to raise money and rally his most faithful supporters.
 The first U.S. president to have tried to overthrow an election defeat, whose false claims of election fraud inspired the deadly U.S. Capitol assault on Jan.
 6, 2021, signaled that he will continue to campaign even as he faces charges.

 "This is Political Persecution and Election Interference at the highest level in history," Trump said in a statement.
 Trump claims political motivations for all four criminal investigations he is known to face - including federal probes into his retention of classified documents and attempts to overturn his election defeat, and a separate Georgia probe into his attempt to overturn his loss in that state.